ComplexData-MILA/AIF-Gen/README.md

 ## About The Project

-AIF-Gen is a Python library that generates (continual) RLHF preference datasets
+AIF-Gen is a platform for generating synthetic RLHF datasets for lifelong reinforcement learning on LLMs.

+It's main goal is to facilitate preference data generation at scale via [RL from AI feedback](https://arxiv.org/abs/2309.00267).
+AIF-Gen natively supports evolving preferences making it especially useful for studying non-stationary domains such as tutoring.
+Think of it like [Procgen](https://github.com/openai/procgen), but for RLHF.

+You can find sample datasets and model artifacts generated with AIF-Gen on [our HuggingFace page](https://huggingface.co/datasets/ComplexDataLab/aif-gen).

+### Library Highlights

+### Architecture Overview

 ![image](./docs/img/architecture-dark.svg#gh-dark-mode-only)
 ![image](./docs/img/architecture-light.svg#gh-light-mode-only)

-### Library Highlights

 ## Quick Tour for New Users

+AIF-Gen is primarily designed

 We expose the following cli: